Epithelioid Hemangioendothelioma (EHE)

 If you want information on your prognosis, it is important to talk to your doctor.
 NCI also has resources to help you understand cancer prognosis.

 The course of the disease for people with EHE can be hard to predict.
 Some people live a long time, even without treatment.
 In other cases, the cancer grows quickly and spreads, even with treatment.
+EHE that has spread to other parts of the body does not always lead to a poor prognosis.
 Some of this depends on where the EHE is located, so it is very important to discuss your case with you doctor to understand your prognosis.